 Description The subject property comprises a purpose built tenement flat.
-The subjects are located on the second floor of a four storey end terrace block containing eight flats in total.
-Accommodation SECOND FLOOR: Entrance Hallway, Living Room, Bedroom, Kitchen with Dining Area and Bathroom with WC.
-Gross internal floor area (m2) 61 sq metres or thereby.
-Neighbourhood and location The subjects are located within the Govanhill district lying to the south of Glasgow city centre where surrounding properties are similar in age and character.
-Adequate local shopping, educational and public transport facilities are available close by.
-Age Believed to be constructed circa 1900.
-Weather The weather was overcast but dry.
+The subjects are located on the first floor of a four storey mid terraced block containing six flats in total, along with two commercial premises at ground floor level.
+Accommodation First Floor: Entrance Hallway, Open Plan Living Room/Kitchen, Bedroom, Internal Hallway to Bathroom with WC.
+Gross internal floor area (m2) 41 sq. metres or thereby.
+Neighbourhood and location The subjects are located within a residential area lying to the south of Glasgow City Centre where surrounding properties vary in vintage and character.
+The subjects are located within an area where there are a number of commercial premises at ground level.
+Adequate local shopping, educational and transport facilities are available.
+There is a train line located to the rear of the property.
+Age 120 years approximately.
+Weather Dry but overcast.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-The chimney stacks were seen to be a combination of original stone construction and reconstructed brick construction overlaid with a render finish.
-Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
-The roof was seen to be of pitched design and overlaid with concrete tile finish and incorporates lead flashings.
-The roof covering over the bay window projections was unseen but believed to be of flat design.
+The chimney stacks would appear to be a combination of original stone construction and reconstructed brick construction overlaid with a render finish.